 The buildings where we work every day offer great opportunities to make our operations more sustainable, and NBCUniversal is committed to that effort.
-We work to reduce the footprint of our facilities by identifying ways to save energy and water, improve efficiencies, reduce waste and implement innovative design elements—all to lessen the collective impact of our workplaces on the environment.
+We work to reduce the footprint of our facilities by identifying ways to improve efficiency in energy and water consumption, reduce waste and implement innovative design elements—all to lessen the collective impact of our workplaces on the environment.

 • A number of our facilities also use the latest in lighting efficiencies, including advanced automated controls utilizing sensors that have motion, occupancy, temperature and ambient daylight capabilities connected to dimmable ballasts.

-• Allowing our workforce to go virtual also reduces our environmental footprint.
+• Allowing our workforce increased mobility is also beginning to reduce our environmental footprint.
 Video conferencing and telepresence meeting technology offer a substitute for business travel.
-These as well as other virtual office solutions support employees to work remotely, eliminating the emissions creating by commuting.
+These, as well as other virtual office solutions, support employees to work remotely, eliminating the emissions creating by commuting.

-• Universal Studios Hollywood and Universal Studios use recycled water when available for landscape maintenance and some of its operations.
-The 400-acre property has also installed stormwater treatment devices covering over 80% of the property.
+• Universal Studios Hollywood and Universal Studios in Los Angeles use recycled water when available for landscape maintenance and some of its operations.
+The 400-acre property has also installed storm water treatment devices covering over 80% of the property.
 These retain trash and sediment that would otherwise be carried off by runoff, so it can be managed onsite and not discharged to the Los Angeles River.

 • NBCUniversal employees implemented an updated recycling program at the Universal Studios lot in Los Angeles, helping to significantly reduce the amount of material sent to landfill from corporate & production offices, facility operations and production stages.
 The program provides compost, recycling and landfill receptacles, making it easy to separate food and food-related materials out of the waste stream and keep recyclables clean and dry.